curiousAlIt/naomi_2_no_pii/naomi_2_vaad_no_pii.md

 # Notices

+### March 3rd, 2023

+So far the following families paid for year 2023: Dalia Friedman, Maja+Oded Strauss, Maya+Yaron Kanter and Flonia+Amit Adam.
+Those who did not pay yet please do so.

 ### January 2nd, 2023

 Hi all, please see below our expenses/financials for year 2022.
 After we will pay Anton this Friday (Jan 6th) we will have left 1158.33 shekel left for our building's maintenance.